oracle/oracle-nosql-drivers/rkvstore/README.md

  * Build and install it, please follow the BUILDING.html in the Oracle NoSQL C JNI driver.
 The prerequisite is AVRO C library.

 ### Installation
-The RKVStore build depens on the AVRO C library and Oracle NoSQL C JNI driver.
-After build and intallaing the above 2 libraries, change LD_LIBRARY_PATH as follows:
+The RKVStore build depends on the AVRO C library and Oracle NoSQL C JNI driver, build and install these 2 libraries, change LD_LIBRARY_PATH as follows:
 ```
   export LD_LIBRARY_PATH=$AVRO_LIB/lib:$KV_C_LIB/lib:$LD_LIBRARY_PATH
 ```